Coulomb drag between two strange metals: Introduction

-In this Letter we use a holographic Einstein-Maxwell-Dilaton model of the strange metal \cite{Gubser_2010} to study a two-layer system where the interaction among the different layers is only mediated by the long-range Coulomb force.
+In this paper we use a holographic Einstein-Maxwell-Dilaton model (EMD) of the strange metal \cite{Gubser_2010} to study a two-layer system where the interaction among the different layers is only mediated by the long-range Coulomb force.
 The importance of such a setting is motivated by the experimental relevance of multi-layered systems.
-For simplicity most of the holographic studies of the cuprates focus on describing the behavior of a single-layer, however, there has been recent experimental interests in probing also the bulk response of the cuprates \cite{Hepting2018, PhysRevLett.125.257002}.
+For simplicity most of the holographic studies of the cuprates focus on describing the behavior of a single-layer, however, there has been recent experimental interest in probing also the bulk response of the cuprates \cite{Hepting2018, PhysRevLett.125.257002}.
 Experimental results in both hole- and electron-doped cuprates show that the density response is governed by the inter-layer Coulomb interaction, giving rise to low-energy acoustic plasmon modes.
-Plasmons are ubiquitous in condensed-matter materials due to the electric charge of the electron, but only recently a way to capture the charged nature of the system has been proposed in holography \cite{Gran2017, Aronsson2018, Gran2019, Mauri2019, Anomalous_attenuation}, opening the door to the possibility of studying `holographic' plasmons and providing a simplified framework to test experimental results on acoustic plasmons in multi-layered cuprates \cite{Mauri2019}.
+Plasmons are ubiquitous in condensed-matter materials due to the electric charge of the electron, but only recently a way to capture dynamical Coulomb interactions and, hence, screening effects due to the charged nature of the system, has been proposed in holography \cite{Gran2017, Aronsson2018, Gran2019, Mauri2019, Anomalous_attenuation}, opening the door to the possibility of studying `holographic' plasmons and providing a simplified framework to test experimental results on acoustic plasmons in multi-layered cuprates \cite{Mauri2019}.

 In view of these developments, our main aim is here to present a link between holographic predictions and experimental results by studying the density response of two holographic strange-metal layers.
 In particular, by considering the Coulomb drag resistivity, we are able to obtain also quantitative estimates of the drag effect in the hope to provide a verifiable prediction to either validate the holographic model or to show its shortcomings.
 Here Coulomb drag refers to a transport phenomenon of a system of closely spaced but electrically isolated layers, where a current driven through the `active' layer gives rise to a current in the nearby `passive' layer due to inter-layer scattering of the charge carriers mediated by the long-range Coulomb interaction that couples density fluctuations among the different layers \cite{RevModPhys.88.025003}.
 A typical experimental set-up is shown in Fig.~\ref{fig:set-up}, where a known current is driven through one layer and the drag effect, parametrized by the drag resistivity $\rho_D$, is studied by measuring the voltage drop in the passive layer.